ITS-EZC/ITS-EZC/README.md

 ## ⚡ What I'm up to

-🏛️ **Intern @ USAO for DC** — learning the in's and out's of federal practice
+🏛️ **Intern @ USAO-DC** — learning the in's and out's of federal prosecution

-💡 **Director of Tech** @ Columbia Policy Institute — leading tech-policy research initiatives on campus
+💡 **Director of Tech @ Columbia Policy Institute** — leading tech-policy research initiatives on campus

-🌐 **Co-director** of NANDAShapers (MIT Project NANDA, OpenGrowth Ventures, Foundation for Agentic Networks) — youth activism on AI governance across borders
+🌐 **Co-director of NANDAShapers (MIT Project NANDA, OpenGrowth Ventures, Foundation for Agentic Networks)** — youth activism on AI governance across borders

-✍️ Editor @ **Columbia Sundial & Undergraduate Law Review** — covering campus culture (love, education, community) and law
+✍️ **Editor @ Columbia Sundial & Undergraduate Law Review** — covering campus culture (love, education, community) and law

 🚀 **Co-Founder/CTO of Polity AI** — Building civic intelligence for the public